Environmental impact of agriculture: Soil degradation

 Soil degradation is the decline in soil quality that can be a result of many factors, especially from agriculture.
 Soils hold the majority of the world's biodiversity, and healthy soils are essential for food production and adequate water supply.
 Common attributes of soil degradation can be salting, waterlogging, compaction, pesticide contamination, a decline in soil structure quality, loss of fertility, changes in soil acidity, alkalinity, salinity, and erosion.
 Soil erosion is the wearing away of topsoil by water, wind, or farming activities.
 Topsoil is very fertile, which makes it valuable to farmers growing crops.
 Soil degradation also has a huge impact on biological degradation, which affects the microbial community of the soil and can alter nutrient cycling, pest and disease control, and chemical transformation properties of the soil.

+Soil erosion

+Large scale farming can cause large amounts of soil erosion.
+25 to 40 percent of eroded soil ends up in water sources.
+Soil that carries pesticides and fertilizers pollutes the bodies of water it enters.
+In the United States and Europe especially, large-scale agriculture has grown and small-scale-agriculture has shrunk due to financial arrangements such as contract farming.
+Bigger farms tend to favour monocultures, overuse water resources, and accelerate deforestation and soil quality decline.
+A study from 2020 by the International Land Coalition, together with Oxfam and World Inequality Lab, found that 1% of land owners manage 70% of the world's farmland.
+The highest discrepancy can be found in Latin America, where the poorest 50% own just 1% of the land.
+Small landowners, as individuals or families, tend to be more cautious in land use compared to large landowners.
+As of 2020, however, the proportion of small landowners has been decreasing since the 1980s.
+Currently, the largest share of smallholdings can be found in Asia and Africa.